 Wildlife is abundant throughout the Big Bend WMA and includes a wide variety of birds, mammals, reptiles, amphibians, fish and invertebrates, all supported by well-managed habitats.
 Some particularly productive wildlife viewing spots at Tide Swamp and Hickory Mound are highlighted in the Great Florida Birding and Wildlife Trail.
 Viewing towers and platforms enhance the experience for visitors, and roads and trails access diverse habitats.
 Pick up a copy of the Big Bend Bird list to track sightings and find information on the seasonal occurrence of many species.
 Birders regularly see shorebirds, herons and egrets, waterfowl, rails and raptors.
 The area is renowned among butterfly enthusiasts for the variety and sheer numbers of butterflies spotted on seasonal wildflowers, particularly in the summer and fall.

 Wildlife Spotlight: Clapper Rail

 In Birds of America (1842), Audubon described the secretive nature of the rail: "On the least appearance of danger, they lower the head, stretch out the neck, and move off with incomparable speed, always in perfect silence.
 They have the power of compressing their body to such a degree as frequently to force a passage between two stems so close that one could hardly believe it possible for them to squeeze themselves through."
 The expression "thin as a rail" is well founded.
-The breasts of their thin bodies may measure less than an inch and a quarter.
+The breasts of their thin bodies may measure just over an inch.